go-task/task/docs/docs/usage.md

 ## Silent mode

-Silent mode disables echoing of commands before Task runs it.
+Silent mode disables the echoing of commands before Task runs it.
 For the following Taskfile:

 ```yaml